jean-baka/unix-commandline-guide/exercises6_on_embl.md

-## Producing a Fasta file with all the translations
+## 3. Producing a Fasta file with all the translations

 From the same input embl file, produce a (multi-)Fasta file containing all the translations, as amino-acid sequences.
 The identifiers will be the protein IDs, but the rest of the identifier line will contain "from gene xxx", as so:

-> \>QIE06932.1 from gene I196L
+    >QIE06932.1 from gene I196L
-> MLFRYLVWLFRFIEVKNVVSISLLVIGSNYLTTAISNNTSTTISP
+    MLFRYLVWLFRFIEVKNVVSISLLVIGSNYLTTAISNNTSTTISP
-> TTTSSNYLMTAISNNTSTTISPTTTSSNYLMTAIPNIISDKEDDIHFSTDKTVFDRLSP
+    TTTSSNYLMTAISNNTSTTISPTTTSSNYLMTAIPNIISDKEDDIHFSTDKTVFDRLSP
-> ITLYRAIRSTLNDTSTKTMTDHILTRPYRPTTVIFHSDTPQPVKNATQGNIVKKIYRQV
+    ITLYRAIRSTLNDTSTKTMTDHILTRPYRPTTVIFHSDTPQPVKNATQGNIVKKIYRQV
-> LTFFIQPNPLFPCFKNHEVFLNLANILNTILCIILIKNV
+    LTFFIQPNPLFPCFKNHEVFLNLANILNTILCIILIKNV

 Even better if you can beautify the output a bit by having all lines but the last one being of the same length, for instance 60 or 80 characters.

-## Producing a Fasta file with all the gene nucleotide sequences
+## 4. Producing a Fasta file with all the gene nucleotide sequences

 Here, you will use the position information together with the full sequence that is present at the end of the file (section introduced by the `SQ` tag) in order to produce a Fasta file containing all the gene nucleotide sequences.

 When a gene is encoded on the complement strand, you will have to write out the correct reverse-complement sequence, not just an excerpt of the reference sequence itself.
 Basically, in the end, all your output sequences are expected to start with "ATG".

-**This exercise is difficult**.
+**This last exercise is difficult**.
 In case you are using Awk or Bash, you will have to learn a bit more how to handle **arrays** in these programming environments, because you will have to store an arbitrary number of things in memory before re-using the same.
 That is typically done through arrays or tables.